Hari-Veera/movie-booking/README.md

 ## 🪑 Real-Time Seats

-- Seat availability fetched at intervals/websocket (if enabled)
+- Seat availability fetched at intervals/websocket
 - Seats are **held** for a short window during checkout to prevent oversell
 - Expired holds auto-release